 Data subjects have various rights vis-à-vis their personal data:

-2. The right to access personal data: The data subject may send us a request to access all the personal data we hold in his/her respect.
+• the right to access personal data: the data subject may send us a request to access all personal data We hold in his/her respect.
 To avail yourself of this right, kindly contact us at email@example.com.
 We will do our best to attend to the data subject’s request within one (1) month.
 In case of more complex requests, the timeframe will be extended by a further one (1) month.
-Should the data subject disagree with our judgement, s/he can complain to the Information and Data Protection Commissioner (IDPC) on https://idpc.org.mt/en/Pages/contact/complaints.aspx.
+Should the data subject disagree with our judgement, s/he can complain to the Information and Data Protection Commissioner (hereinafter referred to as the “IDPC”) on https://idpc.org.mt/en/Pages/contact/complaints.aspx

-3. The right to rectification: The data subject can also request that any inaccurate or incomplete personal data which we hold in his/her regard be corrected.
+• the right to rectification: the data subject can also request that any inaccurate or incomplete personal data which we hold in his/her regard be corrected.
 Kindly contact us at firstname.lastname@example.org

-4. The right to erasure: there are certain instances where data subject may also elect to request deletion of his personal data.
+• the right to erasure: there are certain instances where data subject may also elect to request deletion of his personal data.
 On a general note, we will comply with the data subject’s request in this regard.
-However, we may have the necessity not to comply if retention of the data is required for us to be compliant with a legal obligation and/or such data would be required by us to exercise or defence of any legal claims.
+However, we may have the necessity not to comply if retention of the data is required for us to be compliant with a legal obligation and/or such data would be required by us to exercise or defense of any legal claims.

-5. The right to stop direct marketing messages
+• the right to stop direct marketing messages.

-7. The right to data portability: the data subject has the right to put forward a request asking us to provide him/her with certain personal data which s/he had provided us with in a structured, commonly used and machine-readable format.
-When technically feasible, the data subject may also request that his/her personal data be transferred to a third party controller of his/her choice.
+• the right to data portability: the data subject has the right to put forward a request asking Us to provide him/her with certain personal data which s/he had provided Us with in a structured, commonly used and machine-readable format.
+When technically feasible, the data subject may also request that his/her personal data be transferred to a third-party controller of his/her choice.

-8. The right to withdraw consent: the data subject can also retract his/her previously given consent to any other consent-based processing at any time.
+• the right to withdraw consent: the data subject can also withdraw any consent given at any time.

 Security of Personal Data

-Keeping the data subject’s personal data secure is of utmost importance to us.
-We undertake to put in our best efforts to keep any disclosed personal information secure by implementing the appropriate technical and organisational measures with the aim of protecting the data subject’s personal data against unauthorised or unlawful processing, encompassing also accidental losses, destruction, storage or access.
-We would appreciate if you could please understand that no system is perfect or can fully guarantee that the above-mentioned events will not occur.
+Keeping the data subject’s personal data secure is of utmost importance to Us.
+We undertake to put in our best efforts to keep any disclosed personal information secure by implementing the appropriate technical and organizational measures with the aim of protecting the data subject’s personal data against unauthorized or unlawful processing, encompassing also accidental losses, destruction, storage or access.

 Accuracy of information